Docs »

 Once you're done, click the Continue button.

-Without a license, Cerb operates in testing mode.
+Without a license, Cerb operates in community mode.
 This allows full functionality with a single seat.

 You can install a purchased license in Setup » Configure » License.